Adaptive Planning for Multi-Attribute Controllable Summarization with Monte Carlo Tree Search: PACO

 When a leaf node is reached, we expand it by generating child nodes for all possible actions.
 The action space is defined as $action \in \{ext, len, spc, top, spk\}$, as each action corresponds to controlling a single attribute.
 Since the effect of a previously applied action can be altered by subsequent actions, all actions are considered legal throughout the search process.

 \paragraph{Evaluation.}

-To estimate the value of a node, we introduce two rewards: a local reward based on intermediate steps, which captures immediate improvements, and a heuristic score that reflects global confidence in the final output.
-The local reward is computed by adapting multi-attribute measurements for controllable summarization~\cite{ryu2025exploringiterativecontrollablesummarization}, with each attribute defined as follows:
+To estimate the value of a node, we use a local reward based on intermediate steps, which captures immediate improvements.
+The local reward is computed by adapting multi-attribute measurements for controllable summarization~\cite{ryu-etal-2026-exploring}, with each attribute defined as follows: